mapsforge/mapsforge/docs/Getting-Started-Android-App.md

 this.mapView.setZoomLevel((byte) 12);
 ```

+Note: Above map position is specific to Berlin region.

 Refer to the Samples app on how to read the initial position out of a map file or how to store the current position when a user leaves your app.

 ## Cleanup